corugnoll/Johnson_Prototype/documentation/Johnson_Prototype_Design_Spec.md

 A section that contains buttons with functionality to advance gamestate
 Has the following elements:

 - Help Button: on hover displays help.
-Text can be gathered from a help file we include somewhere in the project
+Text can be gathered from this file on github: documentation/help.txt
 - Contract Dropdown: Dropdown of all available contracts
 - Select Contract Button: Selects the contract that was selected in the Dropdown and removes the current one, if there is one.
 - Execute Contract: Only clickable if a contract is selected.
 Executes the current contract.